 In Conclusion – Wrapping It Up:

-We hope that you have found this electric fireplace buying guide to be helpful as well as relevant, up-to-date and thorough.
+We hope that you have found this electric fireplace buying guide to be helpful as well as relevant to assist your buying journey.
 This content has been written in coordination with fireplace insiders and manufacturers who know the industry inside and out and are experts on the subject matter.
-If you have any questions relating to purchasing an electric fireplace including their benefits and features or their installation please call a fireplace expert at MagikFlame at 954-389-9550 seven days a week.
+If you have any questions relating to purchasing an electric fireplace including their benefits and features or installation, please call a fireplace expert at MagikFlame at 954-389-9550 seven days a week.

 MagikFlame is NOT affiliated with Dimplex, Amantii, or Touchstone.